piql/HocrConverter/README.md

 I made the skript draw the bounding boxes and made the text visible.

-Multiple pages in ocropus hocr rescpected.
+Multiple pages in ocropus hocr respected.

+Included some aspects from the fork of https://github.com/zw/HocrConverter:
+ - some more command line arguments
+ -- draw bounding boxes
+ -- draw text
+ -- include image

+He seems to use tesseract hocr files.
+I haven't tested that.
+I didn't include the "word"-object interpretation.

 Like this the script is rather something to understand the concept.